 “We all learn from each other, and to do that you have to build a community based on trust and create an environment where people feel willing to share and contribute,” he told us.
 “If you don’t foster that, you’re missing out on a massive opportunity.
 Particularly in the field I work in (software engineer building large, scalable applications), we’re always learning from people, whether it’s a blog post or an answer on Stack Overflow.
 All we’re doing is creating an environment where that can happen in person, that’s when you get people to share their stories, awesome things happen and we build better software as a result of that.”

 Hey! does just that.
 It’s designed to give people a platform to share knowledge and ideas, so it takes the format of a series of talks and lectures from industry experts.
-They’re 25 events in now, so they’ve got both experience and a hoard of regulars, with up to 150 people attending each event – and because they hold it at Belgrave Music Hall, it doesn’t feel formal.
+They’ve now got a hoard of regulars, with up to 150 people attending each event – and because they hold it at Belgrave Music Hall, it doesn’t feel formal.
 You can get a drink, you can ask questions, you can socialise – but you can also learn a thing or two.

 It’s not just Hey! either.
 There’s also a Leeds chapter of Glug, as the now national concept has spread out from the Capital to digital hubs across the country.
 Like Hey!, Glug revolves around a series of talks, with a focus on showcasing Northern talent and disproving preconceptions – but at its heart, is a desire to create a sense of community, bringing together the creative side of the digital and tech sector for a night of drinks, talks and conversations.